Deployment of Universal ZTNA solution

 Figure 2.
 Universal ZTNA Data Flow for Remote User

-This sequence of events ocurs when John tries to access the internal resource (https://workday.acme.com) from outside the office campus (untrusted network):
+This sequence of events occurs when John tries to access the internal resource (workday.example.com) from outside the office campus (untrusted network):

-1. Secure Client intercepts the request: The Secure Client on John’s laptop checks and finds that https://workday.acme.com is a ZTNA-enabled application.
+1. Secure Client intercepts the request: The Secure Client on John’s system checks and finds that https://workday.example.com is a ZTNA-enabled application.
 It sends a connect request to Secure Access.

-Traffic from John's laptop to the private resource is routed through the Secure Access cloud.
+Traffic from John's system to the private resource is routed through the Secure Access cloud.

-An enterprise network normally deploys multiple firewalls to enhance security and network segmentation.
-Consider one such scenario where the private resources in a large enterprise are protected by a firewall at the Data Center.
-The branch offices are protected by branch firewalls and connect to the main campus through site-to-site virtual private network (VPN).
+In a typical enterprise network, multiple firewalls are deployed to enhance security and network segmentation.
+For example, a firewall at the Data Center protects private resources in a large enterprise.
+Branch offices are protected by branch firewalls and connect to the main campus through a site-to-site virtual private network (VPN).

 Figure 3.
 Universal ZTNA Data Flow for a Branch User

-As with any universal ZTNA user, authentication and authorization happen in Secure Access.
+Authentication and authorization for any universal ZTNA user occur in Secure Access.
 The Secure Client on the branch user's device obtains the authentication token from Secure Access and redirects the user to the Data Center firewall for access to private resources.

 Data traffic from a branch user terminates at the edge firewall, which then establishes a connection with the Data Center firewall to forward the traffic.